rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 #### Where can I read a quick summary about image sharing?

-For a brief overview of this functionality, see the _[Image sharing](https://developer.rackspace.com/docs/cloud-images/v2/developer-guide/#image-sharing)_ section of the Cloud Images API documentation.
+For a brief overview of this functionality, see _Image sharing](https://developer.rackspace.com/docs/cloud-images/v2/developer-guide/#image-sharing)_ in the Cloud Images API documentation.

 #### Does it cost anything to share images?